 Requirements for dental implants for diabetics

 Good blood sugar control: Stable blood sugar control is the key to a successful implantation.
 Advantages: Well-controlled blood sugar supports the healing process and reduces the risk of complications.
+A stable blood sugar level strengthens the immune system, protects against infections and increases the chances of success and the longevity of dental implants.

 Although diabetes poses a challenge to the success of dental implants, it is not an absolute obstacle.
 With good blood sugar control, careful oral hygiene and close cooperation between dentist and diabetologist, diabetics can also benefit from the advantages of dental implants.